STAM0283/STAM0283/README.md

-Hi I'm Amine, React JS / Node JS developer.
-I am passionate about the world of web programming, I naturally oriented myself towards a career as a web developer.
-I just finished my training at the Wild Code School in Lyon, France, and also my project for the passage of the professional title Web and mobile developer.
-With my passion for this field and a great sense of curiosity, I am a dynamic, rigorous person who is very committed to my work.
-I want to join a dynamic company, whose vector of success, the human dimension, the latest technologies, and supervision are essential.
+Hi I'm Amine, Angular/.net Developer at DTeK Consulting.
+With my passion for the field of IT development and a great sense of curiosity, I am a dynamic, rigorous person, and very invested in my work.
+My current projects are :
+● Frontend development with Angular 13 (HTML5, CSS3 and
+JavaScript/TypeScript).
+● Creation of Rest API with an N-Tier architecture (.Net, C#, Entity Framework).
+● Database modeling with SQL Server.

 ![Screenshot from 2020-11-07 21-46-05](https://user-images.githubusercontent.com/62347570/98451117-2f98ca80-2143-11eb-86cc-a26e32b9036e.png)